Azure/communication-ui-library-ios/docs/manual-installation.md

     1. Select Navigator and navigate to the target `AzureCommunicationUICalling` and choose `Build Phases`.
     2. Delete the script `[CP] Check Pods Manifest.lock`.

-- **Buildtime issue: 'Command PhaseScriptExecution failed with a nonzero exit code' - 'SwiftLint'**

-    1. Select Navigator and navigate to the target `AzureCommunicationUICalling` and choose `Build Phases`.
-    2. Delete the script `Run SwiftLint`.

 ### Other Dependencies Installation